gptshubham595/Learn-Git/readme.txt

-HAplELLOWAoo!dp!!
-2adfdsshdsfsdfivam
+hello!dp!! shivam

+mango is
+yellow.

+Apple is red.!!

-LPmango is yellow.
+LPmango

 Apple App
  is red.!!
 We are learning!
+mano changed